jestjs/jest/docs/Configuration.md

 });
 ```

 You can create your own module that will be used for setting up the test environment.
-The module must export a class with `runScript` and `dispose` methods.
+The module must export a class with `setup`, `teardown` and `runScript` methods.
 See the [node](https://github.com/facebook/jest/blob/master/packages/jest-environment-node/src/index.js) or [jsdom](https://github.com/facebook/jest/blob/master/packages/jest-environment-jsdom/src/index.js) environments as examples.

 ### `testMatch` [array<string>]